aemeltsev/STM32F0-FreeRTOS-CMSIS/README.md

 # STM32F0-FreeRTOS-CMSIS

 The template project for a quick start with STM32 microcontroller using CMSIS and FReeRTOS.
 Use this template for rapid prototyping and debugging firmware on Cortex-M0 microcontrollers.
-Note: This project forked from this repo - https://github.com/WoodyWoodsta/STM32F0-freeRTOS-CMSIS.
+Note: This project forked from [this](https://github.com/WoodyWoodsta/STM32F0-freeRTOS-CMSIS) repo.

 ## Project features
 ### STM32F0 microcontroller peripherals